explosion/spaCy/website/docs/api/architectures.md

 Load and wrap a transformer model from the [HuggingFace `transformers`](https://huggingface.co/transformers) library.
-You can any transformer that has pretrained weights and a PyTorch implementation.
+You can use any transformer that has pretrained weights and a PyTorch implementation.
 The `name` variable is passed through to the underlying library, so it can be either a string or a path.
 If it's a string, the pretrained weights will be downloaded via the transformers library if they are not already available locally.

 In order to support longer documents, the [TransformerModel](/api/architectures#TransformerModel) layer allows you to pass